LVAAS General Meeting at LVAAS South Mountain

 WELCOME!

-Founded in 1957, the Lehigh Valley Amateur Astronomical Society (LVAAS) is one of the oldest continuously-operating amateur astronomy organizations in the U.S. The mission of LVAAS is to promote the study of Astronomy and to maintain a meeting space, observatories, and a planetarium.
+Founded in 1957, the Lehigh Valley Amateur Astronomical Society (LVAAS) is one of the oldest continuously-operating amateur astronomy organizations in the U.S. The mission of LVAAS is to promote the study of Astronomy and to maintain meeting spaces, observatories, and a planetarium.

 Members who receive training on the scopes may obtain keys to the observatories.
 LVAAS also maintains a rental "fleet" of telescopes that members may rent at low cost.
 Members also receive access to The Observer, our online newsletter, as well as reduced subscription prices to Sky and Telescope and Astronomy Magazine.
 If you want to learn more about astronomy and LVAAS, please join us at our next public star party.